jltng/jltng/README.md

 ### Hi there 👋

-I'm Julie, a third-year Computer Science student at the University of Toronto.
+I'm Julie, a fourth-year Computer Science student at the University of Toronto.

-This is where I build stuff, break stuff, and build again :smirk_cat:

-When I'm not doing the above, I enjoy paddling, long runs, and reading.

 <!--